iftialmin10/finance-app/design/stack/data-storage.md

 Set `DATABASE_URL` in your `.env.local` (Neon connection string, with `sslmode=require`).

 ### Define schema
-See `design/data-models.md` for the SQL schema and the equivalent Prisma models.
+See `design/data-models.md` for the SQL schema and equivalent Prisma models (`prisma/schema.prisma`).

 ### Migrate & generate
 ```bash